LOCAL BOOKS & MAPS

 Listed below are the current titles available relative to Edisto Island.
-Also included is a CD of local Gullah stories recorded by Charleston native Dick Reeves in the 1960’s – a treasured storyteller and conservator of the Gullah dialect.
-To order any of the books or CD, call The Edisto Bookstore at 843-869-1885.
+To order any of the books or maps,

 ‘Pon Top Edisto: Cookin' Tweenst The RiversPresented by Members and Friends of Trinity Episcopal Church Episcopal Church Women of Trinity

 Floating around both written and verbally (relative to a ll sea islands) - accurately well said is 'Only a lazy man could go hungry on Edisto.'
 So noted is - generations of islanders have been blessed by its God and nature with an abundance of fields and waters of food a nd nourishment - the same foods current islanders fortunately have preserved through their own as well as ancestors' recipes in this cookbook.
 The Episcopal Church Women of Trinity were successful in their diligence to produce this cookbook - with the inclusion of treasured recipes from printings of 'Edisto Island Favorite Recipes',a precursor of this cookbook.
 Original recipes of current residents and early generations of the island - of interest is the Plantations section of recipes, with the inclusion of a sketch history of the plantation home and original builder.
 Origina l illustrations by local artists Index 284 pages